rpoteau/gSOMOs/README.md

 > - gSOMOs-v3.pdf scientific document now downloadable in `gsomos.readthedocs.io`
 > - Images in README.md now point to their `https://raw.githubusercontent.com` counterpart
 > - Update of `DOCUMENTATION_setup.md`, `PUBLISHING.md`
+> - Link toward the Jupyter notebook with examples and a log zip file with two Gaussian logs in `DOCUMENTATION_setup.md` and in `README.md`
 >
 > **Added**
 >